 Is 'Hocus Pocus' Appropriate For Kids Under 10?
 When Can You Push Play

+While Hocus Pocus definitely gets a little bit morbid, overall it's about a group of kids that get into trouble and find a way out of it.
+All's well that ends well, right?
+If your kids can handle a bit of intensity and some language, it’s a go.
 On its list of "Scary But Not Too Scary" Halloween movies, Common Sense Media says the film is appropriate for kids ages 10+.
 The Hollywood Reporter calls the movie "rather dark for a Disney-produced children's flick," but it's on their list of 18 kid-friendly Halloween movies that are good for families.

 Even if your kids aren't ready for Hocus Pocus this year, the good news is it's a classic.
 It will be there for your kids to watch next year, or the year after that.
 So, if you want to curl up with Hocus Pocus and some Halloween candy after putting them to bed, have no shame.
 That sounds like a happy Halloween to me.